aws-john/dev-day-labs/README.md

-# dev-day-labs
-Labs for AWS Dev Day Online
+# Labs for AWS Dev Day Online

 The following labs will give you hands-on experience with a number of the topics discussed during the Dev Day Online.